Extension of the EU ETS aviation regime to the EEA-EFTA States

 Monitoring and reporting requirements

-The extension of the aviation part of the EU ETS to the EEA–EFTA countries means that these three countries are implementing the EU ETS with the same conditions and timelines as the EU Member States.
+The extension of the EU ETS aviation regime to the EEA–EFTA countries means that these three countries are implementing the EU ETS with the same conditions and timelines as the EU Member States.
 The monitoring and reporting of EEA-EFTA aviation activities started in January 2010.

 All aircraft operators, performing flights to and from the three EEA-EFTA countries have to take these flights into account in their monitoring and reporting activities.
 Hence, the monitoring and reporting templates developed by the Commission cover all 31 EEA countries.